 Installation of the Arlo Pro is far simpler than most competitor cameras.
 After inserting the rechargeable battery into the camera, you download the app to your mobile device.
 (You can use the provided QR code or just go directly to the app store.)
 Next, you connect the base station's LAN cord to your network router.
 Finally, you place the camera within 3 feet of the base and just press the sync button on the base station.
 Our camera was found immediately.

-The Arlo Pro ties with the Arlo Q for the Best Security Camera Overall.
+While older, the Arlo Pro is still one of the best home security cameras around.
 The Arlo Pro produces excellent video and very-high-quality audio, and has a highly functional, convenient, intelligent and easy-to-understand user interface.

 Choosing between the Arlo Pro and the Arlo Q is easy.
 If you want a wired camera that can capture continuous 24/7 video, select the Arlo Q. If you need a wireless camera that captures only alert videos, go with the Arlo Pro.
 If you need to put a camera outdoors, select the Arlo Pro.
 Both cameras, as well as the original Arlo and the upcoming Arlo Baby baby monitor, can be used together in the same system and can be controlled by the same software.